twigikit/timeseries-homework/README.md

 * New year day (1 Jan) has the lowest search traffic in the calendar year.

 ### (Optional) Forecast sales revenue
 To forecast the sales revenue for the next quarter (i.e 2020-07-01 to 2020-09-30), we apply the Prophet forecast model to sales data 2019-1H 2020.
-Based on the forecast information generated, the most likely for the next quarter expected total sales revenue is USD 970m, the best case scenario will be USD 1,051m and the worst case scenario will be USD 888m.
+Based on the forecast information generated, <br>
+* the most likely for the next quarter expected total sales revenue is USD 970m, <br>
+* the best case scenario will be USD 1,051m and <br>
+* the worst case scenario will be USD 888m.